Today, a record number of parks and green spaces collect a Green Flag Award

 Silloth Green is one of the largest village greens in the North of England.
 It boasts spectacular views over the Solway Firth to Criffel and the Caerlaverock Hills in the North, and the Lake District to the South.
 The Green forms a green link between Silloth’s grand Victorian townscape and the sea front promenade, for many years attracting visitors seeking fresh sea air and recreational facilities.

 “Each flag honours the thousands of staff and volunteers who work tirelessly to maintain the high standards demanded by the Green Flag Award.
-We are proud to have so many wonderful green spaces in the UK for people to enjoy, and hope that next year, we award even more flags.”
+We congratulate each and every winner on their fantastic achievement.”